Worst-to-First

 In the National Football League (NFL), "going from worst-to-first" refers to a team winning its division the season following a last-place divisional finish.
 The inverse scenario, in which a team goes from first-to-worst in their division, has also been observed.
 The NFL's current division alignment has been in place since the 2002 season and sees both conferences–the American Football Conference (AFC) and National Football Conference (NFC)–have four divisions each, for a total of eight in the league.
-These conferences are mostly based on geography and have names to reflect this (i.e. the AFC East and NFC North).
+These conferences are mostly based on geography and have names to reflect this (e.g., the AFC East and NFC North).

 While the concept is often covered by sportswriters as it pertains to the NFL, teams in other sports leagues have also been documented going from worst-to-first.

 History in the NFL

 The Cincinnati Bengals have gone from worst-to-first a record five times.

 After finishing last in the Central Division of the NFL's Western Conference in 1967, the Minnesota Vikings won the division title the following season.
 Their worst-to-first turnaround in 1968 makes them hold the distinction of being the only team to do so prior to the league's merger with the American Football League (AFL).
 The merger brought along with it the NFL's modern divisional structure, with the 1970 season being the first following the merger.
 That season saw two teams accomplish the worst-to-first feat: the Cincinnati Bengals and the San Francisco 49ers.
 The latter went from a last-place finish in the NFL Coastal Division to winning its spiritual successor, the NFC West.
 The Bengals, however, finished last in the AFL Western division in 1969 but were not a member of the post-merger AFC West in 1970.
 Instead, the Bengals were placed in the AFC Central division, which they won.
 The Bengals also have the distinction of having the most worst-to-first seasons, with five (1970, 1981, 1988, 1990, and 2021).

 With the 1978 season, NFL schedule makers began creating the regular season schedule with a team's divisional ranking from the previous season in mind.
 As a result, last-place divisional finishers play a "last-place schedule", which can positively impact their ability to improve their record.